inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

 # Wind Tunnel Scenario

 This scenario models the aerodynamics of an object inside a virtual wind tunnel for a given airflow velocity.
-Air is injected on a side wall of the wind tunnel and leaves through an outlet on the opposite side.
+Air is injected through one side of the wind tunnel and exits through an outlet on the opposite side.
 The air flow within the tunnel is modified according to the structure of the object.
 The system is modelled with the steady-state equations for incompressible flow and the $k-\epsilon$ turbulence models.
 The simulation is currently performed with the OpenFOAM simulator.

 To initialize the scenario, the user can define the following parameters:
-- Dimensions of the wind tunnel in meters, e.g. `{"x": [-5, 15], "y": [-5, 5], "z": [0, 8]}`.
+- `domain`: Dimensions of the wind tunnel in meters, e.g. `{"x": [-5, 15], "y": [-5, 5], "z": [0, 8]}`.
-- Airflow velocity in m/s, e.g. `[30, 0, 0]`.
+- `flow_velocity`: Airflow velocity in m/s, e.g. `[30, 0, 0]`.
 Notice that the airflow is injected from the negative x-direction.

 Now, the user is ready to simulate the steady state.
 Here, the user chooses the object to be inserted inside the wind tunnel.
 This object is defined with a geometry file in STL or OBJ format.
 Notice that, the required meshing step will automatically be made before starting the simulation.
-The meshing is done with the snappyHexMesh tool of OpenFOAM.
+The meshing is done with the [snappyHexMesh tool](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility) of OpenFOAM.

-The user is performing steady-state simulations of a vehicle inside the wind tunnel with air flowing.
-The simulation uses an iterative algorithm that converges to the steady-state of the flow.
 The simulation parameters available for the user to configure are:
-- num_iterations: Set the maximum number of iterations for the algorithm to converge.
+- `num_iterations`: Set the maximum number of iterations for the iterative algorithm to converge.
-- resolution: Controls the resolution of the meshing that is done prior to the simulation.
+- `resolution`: Controls the resolution of the meshing that is done prior to the simulation.
 The higher the resolution, the finer the meshing.
 Possibilities: "high", "medium", "low".

 Moreover, the hardware and interaction are configured with the usual general parameters - `machine_group`, `run_async`, `n_cores`.
 Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access post-processing tools.
 See more in the [Tasks section](../../../../README.md).